A comparison of light-weight, medium-weight and heavy-weight wedding rings.

 Referring to weight, Titanium is the lightest metal for a ring.
 This non-precious metal provides a low-cost alternative to heavier precious metals.
 We create Titanium wedding rings in various widths, styles and finger sizes.

-If your ring can be shaken off the hand, then your ring is too large.
-To ensure the correct finger size, ensure your wedding ring can only be removed when your hand is outstretched, and the ring has to be worked over the knuckle.
-Ensure your ring size is snug, otherwise, you risk loss during everyday wear.
+If your ring can be shaken off your hand, it’s too large.
+To ensure the correct finger size, make sure your wedding ring can only be removed when your hand is outstretched and the ring needs to be slipped over the knuckle.
+Ensure your ring size is snug.
+Otherwise, you risk loss during everyday wear.

 About Mark Johnson